playfulprogramming/playfulprogramming/content/blog/integrating-android-code-in-unity/index.md

 Let's say you're one of the users who utilizes the Firebase SDK for Unity.
 What happens if you want to send data from Android native code or even use background notification listeners in your mobile app?

 You're in luck!
 Thanks to the Unity Firebase plugin using native code in the background, you're able to shared your configuration of Firebase between your native and Unity code.
 So long as you've [configured Firebase for Unity properly](https://firebase.google.com/docs/cloud-messaging/unity/client#add-config-file) and [added the config change to Android Studio](#add-android-studio-support) you should be able to simply call Firebase code from within your source files and have the project configs carry over.
-This means that you don't have to go through the tedium of setting up and syncronizing the Unity and Android config files to setup Firebase - simply call Firebase code from your source files and you should be good-to-go!
+This means that you don't have to go through the tedium of setting up and synchronizing the Unity and Android config files to setup Firebase - simply call Firebase code from your source files and you should be good-to-go!
 No dependency fiddling required!

 # Conclusion {#conclusion}